-- be recently diagnosed - have had a diagnosis of cancer in the past but have been given the "all clear" by their consultant. - be currently undergoing active treatment for their cancer, where the aim is curative.

-- have recently completed all treatments which have hopefully been "curative". - have finished treatments to help with symptoms but still have active disease. - be in the advanced stages of their illness and are being treated with symptom control measures only.
+- be recently diagnosed - be currently undergoing active treatment for their cancer, where the aim is curative. - have recently completed all treatments which have hopefully been "curative". - have had a diagnosis of cancer in the past but have been given the "all clear' by their consultant.
+(This however means they are 'in remission'; it is important to be aware that the client can 'relapse' and the cancer can start to grow again.
+For this reason, therapists need to be alert for any new or worsening symptoms and encourage the client to be assessed by their clinical team before they go ahead with any treatment). - have finished treatments to help with symptoms but still have active disease. - be in the advanced stages of their illness and are being treated with symptom control measures only.

 Each individual will present with different physical, emotional, psychological and spiritual problems and needs, and their own unique ways of coping with all aspects of their disease.

-The physical problems and symptoms they present with may relate to the tumour itself and its effect on surrounding areas, or to the side effects of treatments they are having.
+The physical problems and symptoms they present with may relate to the tumour itself and its effect on surrounding areas, the side effects of treatments they are having, or something completely unrelated to the cancer.